Amphicheiras/Vocal-Divider/README.md

 # Vocal Divider Audio Plugin

-Separate 2 voices found in a mono input to a stereo output with each voice on each channel.
+Separate 2 mixed harmonic voices to a stereo output with one voice on each channel.

 ## Features